Apress/analytics-for-retail/README.md

 ![Cover image](978-1-4842-7830-7.jpg)

 Download the files as a zip using the green button, or clone the repository to your machine using Git.

-## Releases

-Release v1.0 corresponds to the code in the published book, without corrections or updates.

-## Contributions

-See the file Contributing.md for more information on how you can contribute to this repository.